diptayan2k/SpeerAssignment/README.md

-How to start the true application
+How to start the application
 ---

 1. This Application is built using java (Dropwizard framwork).